Probing exotic long-lived particles from the prompt side using the CONTUR method: Constraints on heavy, long-lived dark photon models

 \section{Constraints on heavy, long-lived dark photon models}

-We now consider a model where the dark photon $Z_d$ is the long-lived particle, as in Refs.~\cite{Curtin:2014cca,Davoudiasl:2012ag}.
+We now consider a model where a dark photon $Z_d$ is the long-lived particle, as in Refs.~\cite{Curtin:2014cca,Davoudiasl:2012ag}.
 In this model, the $Z_d$ is produced in association with a regular $Z$ boson from the decay of the mediator $\Phi$ described in Section~\ref{sec:HS}.
 It acquires a long lifetime through suppressed couplings to the SM, and decays mostly into quark--antiquark pairs or pairs of leptons.
 A Feynman diagram showing the processes under study is shown in Figure~\ref{fig:ZD-diagram}.
 This model was studied by ATLAS in Refs.~\cite{ATLAS:2018niw,ATLAS:2024ocv}.
 The most constraining results from those searches restrict cross-sections to be smaller than around 0.1~pb in the 10~cm to 10~m range, but no constraints exist so far for $c\tau$ values below 10~cm from ATLAS or CMS.
+Further, the limits from the direct searches weaken considerably for proper lifetimes above 100~m or so, as the detectors lose acceptance for LLP decays.

 Events were generated with \textsc{MadGraph5\_aMC@NLO} v3.4.2 and \textsc{Pythia} v8 for hadronisation, starting from the HAHM UFO~\cite{HAHM_UFO} file used in Section~\ref{sec:HS} but turning the couplings of the mediator $\Phi$ to $S$ particles to zero and setting the $S$ mass to a very high scale.
 The grid is composed of 10 points spaced logarithmically in $\sigma \times B$ between 0.01~mm and 10~m and 10 points spaced logarithmically in $c\tau$ between 1~mm and 1~km.
-The cross-section and kinematics of the model are assumed to be independent of the $c\tau$, with 10000 events generated for each combination.
+The cross-section and kinematics of the model are assumed to be independent of the $c\tau$, with 10~000 events generated for each combination.
 Several options of the mediator mass between 400 and 600 GeV, and the dark photon mass between 50 and 400 GeV, are considered, to match those probed by the ATLAS experiment.

+The results of the \textsc{Contur} study are presented in Figure~\ref{fig:Zd-results} as a function of $c\tau$ and cross-section times branching fraction, for the case where the mediator mass is 600 GeV and the dark photon mass is 400 GeV.